epam/ai-dial/docs/user-guide.md

  ![](./img/unpublish-prompt.png)

 2. In the pop-up window:
-   * Enter the unpublish request name in the upper area.
+   * Enter **unpublish request name** in the upper area.
-   * Select the organization.
-   * If you have selected a folder, you can choose what prompts you want to unpublish.
-If prompt(s) include attachment(s), you can also select them in the **Files** section.
+   * In **Prompts**, if you have selected a folder, you can choose what prompts you want to unpublish.
    * Click **Send request** to send your unpublish request to the administrator. **Note**: you can revoke your unpublish request only prior it has been approved.

 ![](./img/unpublish-prompt-reques.png)

-3. When your request is approved, the unpublished prompt or a folder with prompt(s) will become unavailable in the Organization section for the selected target audience.
+3. When your request is approved, the unpublished prompt or a folder with prompt(s) will become unavailable in the Organization tab.

 ## Chat Settings